August Revolution: Development of nationalist movements

-During the colonial period, the French transformed Vietnamese society.
+During the colonial period, the French (in their quest to exploit the people of South-East Asia) transformed Vietnamese society.
 Education and national industry were promoted, which had the unintended effect of stimulating the development of nationalist movements.

-In the north, the anticolonial nationalist movement was dominated by communism after Hồ Chí Minh created the Vietnamese Revolutionary Youth League in 1925.
-On 3 February 1930, a special conference was held in Hong Kong under the chairmanship of Hồ Chí Minh, and the Vietnamese Communist Party was then born.
+In the north, the anti-colonial nationalist movement was dominated by communism after Ho Chi Minh created the Vietnamese Revolutionary Youth League in 1925.
+On 3 February 1930, a special conference was held in Hong Kong under the chairmanship of Ho Chi Minh, and the Vietnamese Communist Party was then born.
 In October, following a Comintern directive, this name was changed to Indochinese Communist Party (ICP).
-Until the party was officially disbanded by Hồ Chí Minh in November 1945, it held a leading position in the Vietnamese anticolonial revolution.
+Until the party was officially disbanded by Ho Chi Minh in November 1945, it held a leading position in the Vietnamese anti-colonial revolution.

 Ho Chi Minh went by many names during his rise to power, including Nguyen Tat Thanh "Nguyen Who Will Be Victorious," Nguyen O Phap "Nguyen Who Hates the French" and Nguyen Ai Quoc "Nguyen Who Loves His Country".
 The changes were used to further his cause of uniting the citizens and encouraging them to rebel.
 Ho Chi Minh means "Ho Who Aspires To Enlightenment".

-In the south, the anticolonial nationalist movement was more complicated than in the north.
+In the south, the anti-colonial nationalist movement was more complicated than in the north due to political divisions.
 The Cao Đài was the first of southern Vietnam's three most influential politico-religious organizations to emerge in the colonial era.
 Officially founded by colonial civil servant Ngô Văn Chiêu in 1926, it would grow to be the largest of the region's politically oriented religious entities, and in many ways the most powerful.
-More than a decade later, in 1939, Prophet Huynh Phu So introduced another politico-religious organization into southern Vietnam's anticolonial milieu by founding the Hòa Hảo.
+More than a decade later, in 1939, Prophet Huynh Phu So introduced another politico-religious organization into southern Vietnam's anti-colonial milieu by founding the Hòa Hảo.

 His alleged miracle cures, preaching, and carrying out acts of extreme charity for the poor made Prophet Huynh Phu So, by the end of 1939, attract tens of thousands of adherents to the new Hòa Hảo organization.
 The third politico-religious organization called Bình Xuyên, can be traced back to the early 1920s, but Bình Xuyên did not become a truly organized political force until the end of the Second World War.
-All three organizations were major anticolonial powers in southern Vietnam.
+All three organizations were major anti-colonial powers in southern Vietnam.

-In the Saigon region, the Communists also contended with a Trotskyite left opposition.
+In the Saigon region, the Communists also contended with a Trotskyist left opposition.
 In April 1939, the United Workers and Peasants slate, led by the Trotskyist Tạ Thu Thâu, triumphed over both the Communist Party's Democratic Front and the "bourgeois" Constitutionalists in elections to the colonial Cochinchina Council.
 Governor-General Brévié, who set the results aside, wrote to French Colonial Minister Mandel: "the Trotskyists under the leadership of Ta Thu Thau, want to take advantage of a possible war in order to win total liberation."
 The Stalinists, on the other hand, are "following the position of the Communist Party in France" and "will thus be loyal if war breaks out."